 The first time I saw the video, I had several immediate reactions.
 One was that this cop is 62 years old and he’s one tough character.
 He ran back to his squad — even telling that citizen in the other car “I’m OK” — and put the pursuit back on!
 The third thought was that this incident could have ended badly — even tragically.

-These “dragged by” incidents seem to happen with ugly regularity — check out the links below and to the left — so I decided to use this deputy’s video as the jumping off point for a conversation about the safety issues related to these episodes.
-Let me be very clear.
-I am NOT pointing fingers at this individual deputy.
-Secondly, I am NOT making any attempt to second guess his actions.
+These “dragged by” incidents seem to happen with ugly regularity, so I decided to use this deputy’s video as the jumping off point for a conversation about the safety issues related to these episodes.
+I'm not pointing fingers at this individual deputy, nor am I making any attempt to second guess his actions.
 I chose this video to launch this discussion in large part because it did end with that law enforcer healthy and in one piece.

 Finally, I’m not even going to touch the issue of “grip reflex.”
 That would require knowledge about physiological and neurological matters that are — please pardon the pun — way beyond my reach.